DFE-Digital/apply-for-teacher-training/adr/0014-alerting-monitoring.md

 1. There's is an outage
 2. The service is partially down, like DfE Signin or a specific feature
-3. Candidates can’t make applications, though no errors are thrown.
+3. Candidates cannot make applications, though no errors are thrown.
 For example because of a bug.
 4. The system is performing so slowly that it's not usable
 5. Before there's an outage